AI assistant — not human

 Framework Mapping: All six pillars integrated

-The EU AI Act is the most consequential AI regulation globally.
-Any organization whose AI systems affect EU residents must comply, regardless of where the company is headquartered.
-EPC Group's framework includes EU AI Act compliance mapping for all four risk tiers.
+The EU AI Act is the most significant AI regulation globally.
+All organizations that use AI systems impacting EU residents must comply, regardless of their location.

 | Risk Tier | Examples | Requirements | Penalty |